SMarioMan/worst-wordle/README.md

 - Investigate the segmentation fault that occurs when disabling the vowel optimization but keeping multi-threading enabled.
 The issue seemingly stems from unsafe access to multimap iterators.
-- Optimize file I/O performance, which seemingly dominates the overall run time.
+- Optimize file I/O performance, which currently dominates the overall run time.